Trying a Harness On

-Select a few climbing harnesses that fit correctly, then hang in them.
+Select a few harnesses that fit correctly, then hang in them.
 Good shops will have a facility for you to do this.

-The 'rise' is the distance between the waist belt and leg loops.
+The rise is the distance between the waist belt and leg loops.
 Think of it as the measurement between your belly button and crotch.
 Women's harnesses tend to have a bigger rise, to fit women's body shapes better.

 If the rise is too short, you won't be able to get the waist belt all the way up to the smallest part of your waist.